Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Pork and Egg
+Differences between pork and eggs

-• Egg's daily need coverage for Copper is 214% higher.
+• Eggs' daily need coverage for copper is 214% higher.

-• Egg contains 79 times less Vitamin B3 than Pork.
-Pork contains 5.037mg of Vitamin B3, while Egg contains 0.064mg.
+• Eggs contain 79 times less vitamin B3 than pork.
+Pork contains 5.037mg of vitamin B3, while eggs contain 0.064mg.

-• The amount of Cholesterol in Pork is lower.
+• The amount of cholesterol in pork is lower.

 The food types used in this comparison are Pork, fresh, loin, whole, separable lean and fat, cooked, broiled and Egg, whole, cooked, hard-boiled.